AdobeDocs/cis-photoshop-api-docs/src/pages/features/photoshop/examples/index.md

 }'
 ```

 A call to this API initiates an asynchronous job and returns a response containing an href.
 Use the value in the href to poll for the status of the job.
-This is illustrated in [Example 6](#example-6-fetch-the-status-of-the-job-after-successfully-submitting-a-request).
+This is illustrated in [Example 6](#example-6-fetch-the-status).

 ## Example 3: /documentOperations

 The `/documentOperations` API can be used to make layer and/or document level edits to your PSD and then generate new renditions with the changes.
 You can pass in a flat array of only the layers that you wish to act upon, in the request body's `options.layers` argument.

 The layer name (or the layer id) will be used by the service to identify the correct layer to operation upon in your PSD.
-Please refer to the [The add, edit and delete objects](#the-add-edit-and-delete-objects) section for more information on how to apply these operations on a layer.
+Please refer to the [The add, edit and delete objects](../supported-features/#the-add-edit-and-delete-objects) section for more information on how to apply these operations on a layer.

-### Sample 3.1: Making a simple edit
+### Sample 1: Making a simple edit
 ```shell
 curl -X POST \
   https://image.adobe.io/pie/psdService/documentOperations \